 ICMP Director-General Kathryne Bomberger said that ICMP’s Syria-MENA program, launched in 2017 with the support of the European Union, is working with CSOs and families to develop effective advocacy strategies and to gather information that can be applied as part of a systematic program to account for the missing.
 She reminded participants that more than half of those surveyed ahead of the European Union’s Brussels III Conference on Syria in March this year said the issue of missing persons, including victims of enforced disappearance and detainees, is the most important topic in the field of justice and cohesion.

 “It is imperative that the issue of the missing is included in peace talks and that appropriate provisions are incorporated in a final peace settlement,” Ms Bomberger said this week.
-She added that through its Identification Data Management System (iDMS) ICMP is able to assist in the creation of a centralized repository of data relevant to locating and identifying the missing, which ICMP has applied successfully to account for large numbers of missing persons in other parts of the world.
+She added that through its Integrated Data Management System (iDMS) ICMP is able to assist in the creation of a centralized repository of data relevant to locating and identifying the missing, which ICMP has applied successfully to account for large numbers of missing persons in other parts of the world.